engisalor/sketch-grammar-explorer/README.md

 - `critical` - nothing
 - `error` - TBD
 - `warning` - each API error with its call id
-- `info` - summary of a job and any API errors
+- `info` - progress and job summary
 - `debug` - everything

 ## About